-E. Family Entities
+G. Family Entities

-If the client is to become a partner in a family partnership, a member in a family-oriented limited liability company or a shareholder in a closely-held corporation, the client's interest should be given to the client as a gift (or purchased by the client with traceable separate property).
+Later, during marriage, if the client is to become a partner in a family partnership, a member in a family-oriented limited liability company or a shareholder in a closely-held corporation, the client's interest should be given to the client as a gift (or purchased by the client with traceable separate property).
 Again contemporaneous business records of the nature of the transaction should be retained.
+See X, infra.

-F. Closely Held Business Interests
+H. Closely Held Business Interests

-Capital contributions to any existing or subsequently acquired separately owned closely held business interest should be funded with clearly documented separate funds or structured in the form of a loan from community funds.
-If the client expends any "time, talent or labor" in the management of the entity, reasonable documented compensation for those services can hopefully avoid a later reimbursement claim by the client's spouse.
-See XI, infra.
+Capital contributions during marriage to any existing or subsequently acquired separately owned closely held business interest should be funded with clearly documented separate funds or structured in the form of a loan out of community funds.
+See X, infra.